 Maximizing the Employee Retention Tax Credit for Montana Businesses

-The US government has authorized an extraordinary stimulus, and yet billions of dollars will go unclaimed.
-If you or someone you know are one of the many Montana businesses that have not claimed this tax credit yet, fill out the simple form to get started and let the ERTC expert team handle everything for you.
+The government has authorized a historical stimulus, and yet billions of dollars are going unclaimed.
+If you are one of the many Montana businesses that have not yet claimed this tax credit, fill out the simple form below to get started and let the ERTC expert team handle everything for you.

 Qualifications & Eligibility

-Determining your eligibility for the ERTC can be a time consuming process involving complex calculations even most CPAs find difficult.
-That’s why we specialize only in assisting Montana businesses with their ERTC claims.
+Calculating your eligibility for the ERTC can be a daunting process involving complex calculations even most CPAs find overwhelming.
+That’s why we specialize only in helping Montana businesses with their ERTC claims.

-We can talk to your CPAs, do the calculations, tell you exactly how much you qualify for down to the cent, and even file it on your behalf.
+We can communicate with your CPAs, do all the calculations, tell you exactly how much you qualify for to the penny, and even file it on your behalf.